MySmile/sfchat/docs/source/Mockups.rst

 Other pages
 ===========

-Others pages like "Privacy", "License",... etc are simply text page with header and footer.
-Such pages aren’t saved in Database they are html files.
-Because such pages are not dynamic they should be cashed.
+Others pages like "Privacy", "License",... etc. are simply text page with header and footer.
+Such pages aren't saved in Database they are plain html files.
+Because such pages are not dynamic they are cashed.